 A few miles away from Zion National Park, one of the most photographed ghost towns in America can be found.
-Grafton is located about 3.5 miles off of Hwy 9 through the town of Rockville.
+Grafton is located about 3.5 miles off of Highway 9 through the town of Rockville.
 To get there, be prepared to drive on unpaved road, which during flood season can sometimes be impassable.
-Head south on Bridge Lane which crosses a historic single-track iron lattice-truss bridge, then head west and stay to the right when the Smithsonian Butte Road branches off.
+Head south on Bridge Lane which crosses a historic single-track iron lattice-truss bridge.
+Then head west and stay to the right when the Smithsonian Butte Road branches off.
 As there is active preservation of the town going on, the signs are fairly easy to follow.

 In December 1859, 5 Mormon families from nearby Virgin, were led by Nathan C. Tenney at the direction of Brigham Young to establish a town they called Wheeler to plant cotton, which would have been a profitable commodity during the Civil War.
 After only 2 years, the town had grown to 28 families and about 168 residents, but then tragedy struck.
 A massive flood starting on January 8, 1862, washed away the entire town.
 However, the pioneers did not give up that easily and moved about a mile upstream and founded a new town, this time named (New) Grafton, by 1864.